 - Proactive alerting of G Suite administrators when ransomware is detected and files are restored

-Sensitive Data Control – In the fight against leaking sensitive data outside the organization, Spinbackup provides sensitive data control that is able to identify sensitive data such as credit card numbers and also notify any data that is shared outside the G Suite organization.
+Sensitive Data Protection – In the fight against leaking sensitive data outside the organization, Spinbackup provides sensitive data control that is able to identify sensitive data such as credit card numbers and also notify any data that is shared outside the G Suite organization.

 Insider Threats Detection – Often threats to business-critical data comes from within the organization and not from the outside.
 Spinbackup is able to detect insider threats and remediate those threats quickly.